Speeding Up MCMC by Efficient Data Subsampling: Introduction

 \section{Introduction}

-The popularity of Bayesian methods increased significantly in the early 90's due to advances in computer technology and the introduction of powerful simulation algorithms such as Markov Chain Monte Carlo (MCMC) \citep{gelfand1990sampling}.
-However, posterior sampling with MCMC is time-consuming and there is an increasing awareness that new scalable algorithms are necessary for MCMC to remain an attractive choice for inference in complex models and/or for datasets with a large number of observations.
+Bayesian methods became much more popular after 1990 due to advances in computer technology and the introduction of powerful simulation algorithms such as Markov Chain Monte Carlo (MCMC) \citep{gelfand1990sampling}.
+However, posterior sampling with MCMC is still time-consuming and there is an increasing awareness that new scalable algorithms are necessary for MCMC to remain an attractive choice for inference in data sets with a large number of observations.

-As an alternative to MCMC, researchers typically use approximate methods such as Approximate Bayesian Computations (ABC) \citep{marin2012approximate}, Variational Bayes (VB) \citep{ormerod2010explaining} or optimization techniques, e.g. stochastic approximation \citep{spall2005introduction}.
-However, the great drawback of these three approaches is that there are currently very few theoretical results to assess the errors in the posterior approximation, or a practical way to assess empirically if these errors are too large to be acceptable.